awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 mysql>
 ```

-For general instructions on constructing Amazon RDS MySQL connection strings and finding the public key for SSL connections, see [ Connecting to a DB instance running the MySQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html)\.
+For general instructions on constructing RDS for MySQL connection strings and finding the public key for SSL connections, see [ Connecting to a DB instance running the MySQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html)\.

 ### Connecting with the Amazon Web Services JDBC Driver for MySQL \(preview\)<a name="Aurora.Connecting.JDBCDriverMySQL"></a>